 These are publications derived from Discovery research data and databases and/ or research collaborations with other research staff outside the Discovery programme.

-To identify and quantify features of uterine cancer in primary care.
+To identify and quantify features of breast cancer in primary care.

 DESIGN AND SETTING:

-Putative features of uterine cancer were identified in the year before diagnosis, and odds ratios (ORs) calculated using conditional logistic regression.
-Positive predictive values (PPVs) were calculated for women who consulted.
+Possible features of breast cancer were identified in the year before diagnosis, and odds ratios calculated using conditional logistic regression.
+Positive predictive values (PPVs) were estimated for consulting women.

 New Discovery Research publication

 The SYMPTOM Study team's research into symptom appraisal for colorectal cancer has been published in BMJ Open.
 This is a unique piece of research which compares the appraisal and help seeking experiences of patients with colorectal cancer symptoms who go on to have cancer and those who turn out to have non-cancer conditions.
 The research did not identify any clear differences between the two groups but did identify important barriers to presentation around the ‘private nature’ of colorectal symptoms which will prove useful to policy makers and the design of awareness campaigns.
 To read more about the research paper see the results section here.